MISSION OF WWF

 Poverty eradication can justifiably be called the biggest challenge facing countries like India.
 Here out of about a 294 million working class population, only around 10% are organised and remaining 90% is the unorganised sector.
 Women form 89% of this unorganised workforce.
 World over, while development experts are still fumbling to identify workable solutions that can speed up the poverty alleviation process, a few experiments such as the Working Women's Forum (India) (WWF) standout as pioneering and successful ventures.
 WWF functions in tandem with two other institutions, namely Indian Co-operative Network for Women (ICNW) and National Union of Working Women (NUWW).

 Women workers thus are undermined as workers, defined as housewives and forced to a status of invisibility even living in subsistence and marginal survival conditions.
 Their vital contribution to the productive process and to the nation's economy remains unnoticed.
-Therefore, the nation's planning process never makes the requisite allocation for the growth and development of the poor working women.
+The nation's planning process is yet to make higher and requisite allocation for the growth and development of the poor working women.
 It is this segment of the workforce that has been organised by WWF through credit co-operatives.
 The collective spirit of unionism has brought about a sea change in the lives of the poorest women.
 Today, lakhs of poor women have been relieved from the clutches of perpetual indebtedness and dependency on moneylenders and other middlemen.
 Women have been able to save, create assets and improve the quality of living, thus, ensuring growth with equity.

 WWF grew out of an activist's commitment to ensure that a diverse republic like India, must create space for bottom-up, participatory development models that could offset the dependency, welfare, charity and patronage approaches to poverty alleviation.